2711vanshika/TASKS/README.md

 # TASKS
 Welcome to "TASKS".
-Let's code and create a brighter [future/industry] together!!
+Let's code and create a brighter future together!!